 • The roll-out of the Census Bureau's 2020 statistics and mapping began in 2021 and will continue in detail through 2022.
 Significant number of datasets and/or products collected and organized affects MTPOs.
 This includes revised urbanized areas, which determines funding apportionments, and long range planning areas that define LRTP study boundaries.
-Staff will use these to make adjustments to various geographies, including UZA and MPA.
+Staff will use these to make adjustments to various geographies i.e. Washington County Tn and Church Hill, including the UZA and MPA.
+Staff will also use census resources (tracts and block groups) to make changes to the Metropolitan study area and any associated functional classifications.
+Smoothing of boundaries using 2020 census tracts and block groups will also be accomplished with assistance from Kingsport GIS Division.